 Leather

-The leather mats are the most often made of soft suede leather with thickness of 2-3 mm.
+Leather mats are typically made of soft suede leather with a thickness of 2-3 mm.
 Most of them have an elastic texture.
 It also has less static than other mats.
 The leather mats have all the necessary properties to improve the sound quality: they effectively damp the resonances and are usually bought by bass lovers, as they also can boost the overall beat.
 However, as all the natural materials, leather mats are obviously among the most costly.

 Acrylic

-The acrylic is a material that is very similar to the record itself.
-Thanks to this, such mat decreases vibrations.
-It also ensures more clear playback allowing the needle to be in better contact with the record.
+Acrylic is a material that has similar characteristics to vinyl records, which allows it to reduce vibrations and provide clearer playback by improving the contact between the needle and the record.
 Plus, it makes the bass tighter and sharper.
 However, it’s expensive and doesn’t fit for some turntables.

 Hi everyone!
 I’m Thomas Moody, also known as Guitarzan.